-(2) Any person who has made an application for grant of license shall, within seven days after making such application, publish a notice of his application with such particulars and in such manner as may be specified for the purpose of bringing the application to the attention of persons likely to be affected by the proposed license and stating that any person may make a representation or objection to the regulatory commission within 30 days of such publication.
+(2) Any person who has made an application for grant of license shall, within seven days after making such application, publish a notice of his application with such particulars and in such manner as may be specified for the purpose of bringing the application to the attention of persons likely to be affected by the proposed license and stating that any person may make a representation or objection to the regulatory commission within thirty days of such publication.

-- (3) Before issuing an order, the regulatory commission shall give notice- - (a) stating that it proposes to issue the order and setting out the provisions of such order and their effect; - (b) stating the reason why it proposes to issue the order, and - (c) stating the time (not being less than 30 days from the date of publication of the notice) within which the representation or objections with respect to the proposed order may be made. - and publish a notice in such manner as the regulatory commission may consider appropriate for bringing it to the attention of the persons likely to be affected by the proposed order.
+(3) Before issuing an order, the regulatory commission shall give notice -

+(a) stating that it proposes to issue the order and setting out the provisions of such order and their effect;

+(b) stating the reason why it proposes to issue the order, and and publish a notice in such manner as the regulatory commission may consider appropriate for bringing it to the attention of the persons likely to be affected by the proposed order.